WinzarH/LikertMakeR/README.md

    - "reproducing" rating-scale data for further analysis and visualisation when only summary statistics have been reported, and

    - Teaching.
 Helping researchers and students to better understand the relationships among scale properties, sample size, number of items, etc.

+   - Checking the feasibility of scale moments with given scale and correlation properties

 Functions in ___LikertMakeR___ are: